| CBI:

 to political masters is a consummation devoutly to be wished.

 Can the CVC ensure action on this score?
-ARG

 Syndication